BjoernRohr/sampcompR/README.md

 Difference in Pearson’s r for the North/South Sample

-Using `type = diff` and `comparison_number = 1` gives us a matrix for
-the difference in Pearson’s r between the surveys.
+Using `type = diff` gives us a matrix for the difference in Pearson’s r between the surveys, while `comparison_number = 1` indicates that the table should be for the first comparison.
 Here we can again see what correlations significantly differ between the surveys and to what extent.
 However, to know why the colors are as they are in the plot, we must also look at the individual correlation matrices for both surveys.
 Here we only look at the tables for comparing north versus south